ignatandrei/RSCG_Examples/PartiallyFunction/readme.md

 </small>

-## Details
+## More details about RSCG PartiallyApplied

-The author of PartiallyApplied is Andrei Ignat
+The author of **RSCG PartiallyApplied** is *Jason Bock*

-You cand find this generator at Nuget.org :    https://www.nuget.org/packages/PartiallyApplied/
+You cand find **RSCG PartiallyApplied** at Nuget.org :    https://www.nuget.org/packages/PartiallyApplied/
+and the sources at https://github.com/JasonBock/PartiallyApplied

-For more details and features please read : https://github.com/JasonBock/PartiallyApplied
+For more usage features please read : https://github.com/JasonBock/PartiallyApplied

 ## Link to Example Code: